natanaelmartins/twitter-clone/README.md

-## Dificuldades encontradas
+## Difficulties

-> Erro com o 'useState'
+* Error with 'useState'

-O Netlify aprensentou o warning <b>"Line 2:17:  'useState' is defined but never used  @typescript-eslint/no-unused-vars".</b>
+Netlify presented the following error: <b>"Line 2:17:  'useState' is defined but never used  @typescript-eslint/no-unused-vars".</b>

-Não sei bem o porquê, já que eu defini e usei o 'useState'.
-Apesar de ter sido apenas um warning, o Netlify trata warnings como erros.

-Para fazer o deploy, precisei mudar essa configuração do Netlify (mudei o build command para 'CI=false npm run build' -- antes era apenas npm run build --).
+Despite being just a warning, Netlify treats them as erros.
+To send my deploy, I had to change the build command to 'CI=false npm run build'.